ipfs/community/projects/creatorr.md

 Github : https://github.com/demo-hub/creatorr

 ## How to Contribute
-We are very early in the development phase yet so every feedback is appreciated.
+We are very early in the development phase yet so all feedback is appreciated.
 You can engage with us using the platforms mentioned above.
-We are prepping a private test phase sometime in the near future, so if you want to take part join our discord or telegram group.
+We are prepping a private test phase sometime in the near future, so if you want to take part, join our discord or telegram group.